 CAPS Chat provides informal, drop-in consultation for students with counselors from Penn State Counseling and Psychological Services (CAPS).
-Sessions are free and no appointment is necessary.
-Students are seen on a first-come, first-served basis and meetings are no longer than 30 minutes.
+Meetings are free, one-time, and no longer than 30 minutes.
+No appointment is necessary: students are seen on a first-come, first-served basis.

 Concerns may include: